jaimeardp/etl-snowflake-dbt-datameetup/README.md

 The Astronomer CLI is maintained with love by the Astronomer team.
 To report a bug or suggest a change, reach out to our support team: https://support.astronomer.io/

-Flow diagram Nifi of like ingest data to s3
+Flow diagram Nifi of like to ingest data to s3
 ============================================